If you’re looking to start or expand your company in another country, the UK is an ideal place. Reasons for this include:

-Our six month programme provides comprehensive support to enable technical entrepreneurs to build a team, validate an idea, develop an initial product and raise follow-on investment.
+Their 6 month programme provides comprehensive support to enable technical entrepreneurs to build a team, validate an idea, develop an initial product and raise follow-on investment.

 EF is particularly interested in founders who want to solve hard technical problems.
-Our alumni are having an impact in fields such as artificial intelligence, drones, security, virtual reality and the blockchain and have raised funding from the world’s leading venture investors.
+Their alumni are having an impact in fields such as artificial intelligence, drones, security, virtual reality and the blockchain and have raised funding from the world’s leading venture investors.

 3.7 Emerge Education Accelerator

 Emerge Education is a 3 month, London based accelerator programme for startups aiming to improve educational outcomes worldwide.